wassimbj/itiz/README.md

 ## API & Usage

 ## itiz(param)
-this is the main function, this will return an object of all the helpful methods that you can use.
+this is the main function, this will return an object of all the helpful methods that you can use.</br>
-**param is required, you will get an error if you dont pass anything** those are the methods you get after calling itiz() with params;
+**param is required, you will get an error if you dont pass anything**</br>
+those are the methods you get after calling itiz() with params;

 ### .email()
-this method will validate the email you pass to the itiz() function **usage**
+this method will validate the email you pass to the itiz() function </br>
+**usage**
 ```js
     // this here will return an object (wich is a chain of all the other method,